Our HistoryExplore our centuries-long history.

 1966: The steeple was rebuilt with a new fiberglass steeple installed atop the sanctuary.

 1987: Completion and Dedication of the bandstand on the East Woodstock Common.

 1997: Dedication of the Sunday School wing, built on north side of sanctuary and west side of Fellowship Hall.

 2002: Pipes of the Frazee Organ renovated.

-2013-6: Capital Campaign raised funds to paint sanctuary exterior, replace the windows in the sanctuary and chapel, refurbish the Frazee organ console, and establish a youth scholarship fund for wider-church camps and activities.
+2013-6: Capital Campaign raised funds to paint sanctuary and parsonage exteriors, replace the windows in the sanctuary and chapel, refurbish the Frazee organ console, complete a welcoming, handicapped-accessible entryway to our Fellowship Hall and establish a youth scholarship fund for wider-church camps and activities.